 - The preparatory study period and sustained focus work will be monitored by the centre to ensure that all of your work is entirely your own.
-You must take all preparatory material, which you are considering submitting, to the place where you will be working when you begin the 10 hour focus period.
-You will not be allowed to add to your preparatory work once the 10 hour sustained focus work has begun. - The 10 hour sustained focus period must be properly planned.
+You must take all preparatory material, which you are considering submitting, to the place where you will be working when you begin the 10-hour focus period.
+You will not be allowed to add to your preparatory work once the 10-hour sustained focus work has begun. - The 10-hour sustained focus period must be properly planned.
 This advance planning should be undertaken by each candidate in close consultation with the teacher.
-The planned period(s) must take account of organisational factors that might include resources, equipment, workspace that will be required and the time taken to carry out the various procedures and associated processes such as washing, printing, cleaning, drying and firing, etc. As necessary, the 10 hour period should be split into shorter periods to allow supplementary work, such as the preparation of screens, the drying of clay work and the cutting of mount boards to take place outside the 10 hour period. - The 10 hour sustained focus period should make best use of a range of your abilities so that it is a valid test of important competencies and represents a suitably high level of challenge.
-It is not desirable that narrow or relatively undemanding tasks such as the labelling or mounting of work or digital printing of photographs should occupy much, or any, of the time allocated. - Once you have started your sustained focus work under supervised examination conditions, the work you produce, including all of your preparatory material will be retained by the centre.
+The planned period(s) must take account of organisational factors that might include resources, equipment, workspace that will be required and the time taken to carry out the various procedures and associated processes such as washing, printing, cleaning, drying and firing, etc. As necessary, the 10-hour period should be split into shorter periods to allow supplementary work, such as preparation of screens, drying clay work and cutting of mount boards to take place outside the 10-hour period. - The 10-hour sustained focus period should make best use of a range of your abilities so that it is a valid test of important competencies and represents a suitably high level of challenge.
+It is not desirable that narrow or relatively undemanding tasks such as labelling, mounting of work, or printing digital photographs should occupy much, or any, of the time allocated. - Once you have started your sustained focus work under supervised examination conditions, the work you produce, including all of your preparatory material will be retained by the centre.
 You will not have access to any of this work outside the designated sustained focus work sessions. - At the conclusion of the preparatory and focus periods of work you should select, present and evaluate your material and submit it for marking by the centre.
-Your response should enable you to demonstrate your ability to develop a sustained line of reasoning that is relevant, well-evidenced and coherent. - You are not allowed access to any other student's preparatory materials.
+Your response should demonstrate your ability to develop a sustained line of reasoning that is relevant, well-evidenced and coherent.